rseah145/smw-term2/lesson_7/Practical.md

 9. At request certs, select the web server cert that is now accessible due to the changes made at steps 4-6
 ![image](../images/Pasted%20image%2020230819211450.png)

-10. Click on the l
+10. Click on the link below web server and fill out the